Eligibility Requirements

 1. Rights and Responsibilities of American participants

-1. A person accepting a grant is not an official or employee of the US/ED or other agency of the US Government, or of an agency of the government of Cambodia.
+1. A person accepting a grant is not an official or employee of the U.S./E.D. or other agency of the U.S. Government, or of an agency of the government of Cambodia.

-4. ASK participants should be aware that their public political statements or activities might draw them into the political arena, which can be incompatible with objectives of the project.
+4. Program participants should be aware that their public political statements or activities might draw them into the political arena, which can be incompatible with objectives of the project.
 Participants are responsible for exercising discretion and judgment in all of their actions.

 2. Revocation or Termination of Project Participants

-1. Violation of U.S. or Cambodian law;
+1. Violation of United States or Cambodian law;

 2. Acts likely to be offensive to Cambodia;